 When it freezes, water is bound in the earth and cannot be taken up any longer by plants.
-Evergreen plants give off water in winter as well and therefore dry out easily because the roots cannot obtain any more.
-Sunny days in winter and wind intensify this effect.
-As soon as the worst of the frost is over, cut off the dead tips - you can recognise them by the spongy tissue and brown leaves.
-Be sure to water your evergreens on frost-free days to ensure they absorb the maximum amount.
+Evergreen plants give off water in winter and dry out easily because the roots cannot obtain any more.
+As soon as the worst of the frost is over, cut off the dead tips and be sure to water your evergreens on frost-free days to ensure they absorb the maximum amount.

 Use shears to cut away any old foliage from evergreens to encourage spring flowers and remove any faded leaves from plants to prevent fungal diseases.
 Dead branches should also be pruned with a pair of loppers to allow fresh growth to take their place and will also help to control the plant’s shape.

 Weed vegetable beds thoroughly with the multi-change® Swoe Hoe, which will allow you to freely move around any existing plants.
 Once weeds have been removed, cover the soil with compost to prepare it for sowing.

 If you haven’t already done so, clean your gardening tools and service your lawnmower to ensure that they are ready for the spring.